 - 1. All service, loading and trash collection areas shall be screened by a combination of decorative walls of masonry, wood, vinyl, and planting. - 2.
-Loading and service areas should not face any residential district, unless no other location is possible.
+Loading and service areas should shall not face or be adjacent to any residen-tial district, unless no other location is possible.